About Offchan and LocalGov.Offchan

-Welcome to OffChan.com, the only site where you can quickly access all of the latest video content from ministerial and non ministerial departments, public corporations, devolved administrations, agencies, public bodies, high profile groups and local authorities.
+Welcome to offchan.com, and localgov.offchan.com the only sites where you can quickly access all of the latest video content created by UK ministerial and non ministerial departments, public corporations, devolved administrations, agencies, public bodies, high profile groups and local authorities.

 The UK government has embraced Youtube, as an important communication platform.
 Hundreds of new videos appear every week and they are mostly full of great content and well-produced.
 However, unless a person subscribes to over 300 different channels, they will not be able to keep track of everything that is being released.
 We created OffChan because it seemed obvious to us that even political insiders would be unlikely to do this (if they could even find them all), let alone an ordinary member of the public.